JeffRDay/nfl_ml_project/README.md

 if windows: double click on the applicable `*.exe`.

-### Use the executables in the source code project
+### OPTION 2: Use the executables in the source code project

 1. cd to `/code/pre_processing` and execute the executable for your system architecture.

 results will be output to `/data/clean_formatted` directory.

-### Follow the development environment setup instructions
+### OPTION 3: Follow the development environment setup instructions

-cd into `/code/pre-processing`
+After completing the development environment setup instructions, cd into `/code/pre-processing`

 ```bash
 cd code/pre-processing
 ```

-run the go script
+Copy/paste the command below into your terminal of choice to execute the go script.
 ```bash
 go run ./...
 ```

+*note - do NOT use `go run go-main.go`.
+This is a multi-file script requiring the execution of the command above rather than running a specific file.*

 results will be output to `/data/clean_formatted` directory.